 SEMESTER AND YEAR

 SUBMITTED BY

 FACULTY MEMBER

 OBJECTIVES FOR THE NURS 00 IS:

 DESCRIPTION OF PLAN FOR THE PROJECT:

 PROJECTED FREQUENCY OF MEETINGS:

 Two meetings or contacts with the mentor are required; at least one by the mid-semester point.

 GRADING TO BE EMPLOYED: Letter Grade (See Department guidelines)

+GIADING TO BE LIMITEOTED.
+Letter Grade (See Department guidelines)

-CRITERIAL FOR EVALUATION OF STUDENT PERFORMANCE: Based on the objectives developed as indicated under objectives listed above.
+CRITERIA FOR EVALUATION OF STUDENT PERFORMANCE: Based on the objectives developed as indicated under objectives listed above.
 Grading is at the discretion of the mentor.

-NOTE: Students may have a maximum of two NURS 00 ISs.
+NOTE: Students may have a maximum of two NURS 00 IS courses.

 Signature of Nursing Faculty Member